 Friendships and food, often in exotic locations, are part of the story that has richly colored, and flavored, our life overseas.
 “Curry Love” began in our family when we moved to Singapore with two young children in 1987.
 It is also where Patricia and I became friends.

 Patricia was born in a colonial bedroom in the remote village of Tilda, in the state of Chattisghar, central India.
 Two generations before, her grandfather built the hospital there.
 Infrastructure was limited because it was a tribal area, but the local people had medical care.
 One generation later, her father returned to India as a Village Extension Worker with a specialty in agriculture.
 His job was to bring clean water, air, and other forms of conservation [soil, sewage] to rural India.
-He moved his young family to a different village, Bisrampur, with a local population of 500, when Patricia was very young.
+He moved the family to a different village, Bisrampur, with a local population of 500, when Patricia was very young.

-From the age of five, the four children in her family were sent to Woodstock, a Christian boarding school in Mussoorie, Uttarakhand, India.
+From the age of five, the four children in the Whitcomb family were sent to Woodstock, a Christian boarding school in Mussoorie, Uttarakhand, India.
 Mussoorie-Landour was a former British hill station in the foothills of the Himalayas.
 Hill stations, during the British Raj, were high altitude towns used for vacations to escape summer’s blistering heat and dust in the plains.

 It took three days and three nights on a third class train to reach Mussoorie.
 One carriage held all the students rounded up in various villages.
 There were many stops, re-hooking to different trains, and finally taxis up to Woodstock.
 The school is spread over a steep hillside, 7000 feet in altitude.
 Students scamper up and down trails from campus into town like mountain goats.
 The beauty is stunning.